metacommunities/metacommunities/publications/sss_dec2015/log.md

     - *DONE* gather figures for article in one place
     - *DONE*  find the actor/repo count for late october 2015 https://web.archive.org/web/20151216055610/https://github.com/about
     - *DONE* add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc. including ones hosted on Github itself like gitlab
-    - read Badiou again to see if anything there goes along with work on number
+    - *DONE* read Badiou again to see if anything there goes along with work on number
     - add Ingmar on numbers, etc
     - add in the extra example of coding activity from codeology
     - get desrosiere on politics of large numbers
     - add some discussion of Espeland on performativity of number into background -- this will have to address numericality.
 What is STS's numericality?
     - move the table of event counts up higher
+    - write footnote describing the research
+    - write acknowledgment for the funding